intermine/im-docs/docs/system-requirements/software/perl.rst

 apt-cache search package-name
 }}}

-== Manually installing !InterMine modules ==
+== Manually installing InterMine modules ==

-The !InterMine Perl modules are available on CPAN, and you are encouraged to download them from there.
+The InterMine Perl modules are available on CPAN, and you are encouraged to download them from there.
 However, you can install them manually too.
 First you will need to check-out the [http://www.intermine.org/wiki/GettingStarted source code] or [http://www.intermine.org/wiki/SVNCheckout#Downloadatar.gzfile download a tar.gz file].
 (It is recommended you update your version of Module::Build to at least version 0.36, as this will allow you to automate the dependency installation.)

 From your check out (or unzipped tar file) go to the directory "`intermine/perl/`"
 {{{
 cd [SVN-DIR]/intermine/perl
 }}}
 Here there are four "distributions" of modules you may want to install:
-  * !InterMine-!TypeLibrary
+  * InterMine-TypeLibrary
-  * !InterMine-Model (depends on InterMine::!TypeLibrary)
+  * InterMine-Model (depends on InterMine::TypeLibrary)
-  * !InterMine-Item (depends on InterMine::Model)
+  * InterMine-Item (depends on InterMine::Model)
-  * Webservice-!InterMine (depends on InterMine::Model)
+  * Webservice-InterMine (depends on InterMine::Model)
 The installation procedure for these is the same:
 {{{
 cd [DISTRIBUTION-DIRECTORY]